Ancient roots: fertility festivals and pagan beginnings

-One of the most common theories about the origins of Valentine’s Day is that it replaced the Roman festival of Lupercalia, a fertility celebration held on 15th February.
-Lupercalia was dedicated to Lupercus, a pastoral god associated with fertility and protection, and Faunus, the Roman equivalent of Pan.
-It was also linked to Romulus and Remus, the mythical founders of Rome, who were said to have been raised by a she-wolf.
+One of the stories often told about the origins of Valentine’s Day is that it replaced the Roman festival of Lupercalia, a fertility rite held on 15th February.
+Lupercalia was associated with Lupercus, a pastoral god linked to fertility and protection, and with Faunus, the Roman counterpart of Pan.
+It was also tied to the myth of Romulus and Remus, the founders of Rome, who were said to have been suckled by a she-wolf in the Lupercal cave.

-The festival itself was wild and ritualistic.
-Priests known as Luperci sacrificed goats and dogs at the Lupercal cave, then cut strips of goat hide from the sacrificed animals and ran through the streets striking women who lined up voluntarily, believing this would enhance fertility and ease childbirth.
-Some later sources suggest there may have been a lottery-style matchmaking system where men and women were paired for the duration of the festival, but historians debate whether this was actually part of the tradition.
+The festival itself was visceral and embodied.
+Priests known as the Luperci sacrificed goats and dogs, then cut strips of goat hide and ran through the streets, striking women who stepped forward willingly, believing this would encourage fertility and ease childbirth.
+Some later writers describe a form of ritual pairing between men and women during the festival, though historians still debate how formal or widespread this really was.

-Despite the popular belief that Pope Gelasius I replaced Lupercalia with St. Valentine’s Day in 496 AD, there is no clear historical evidence that this happened.
-What is true is that Lupercalia was still being celebrated well into the 5th century, even as Christianity spread, and the Church often sought to reframe or replace pagan festivals.
-However, Valentine’s Day itself had no strong association with love or romance until much later, in the Middle Ages.
+You’ll often hear it said that Pope Gelasius I deliberately replaced Lupercalia with St Valentine’s Day in 496 AD, but the truth is less neat.
+There’s no clear evidence that this was a direct substitution.
+What we do know is that Lupercalia continued well into the 5th century, even as Christianity spread, and that the Church frequently tried to reshape or redirect older seasonal customs.
+Valentine’s Day itself had little to do with romance at this stage.

-Before his execution, he was said to have healed his jailer’s blind daughter and sent her a note signed “from your Valentine” – a phrase that has echoed through history.
-However, this story is largely unverified and may have been a later invention to romanticise the saint’s legacy.
+While awaiting execution, he was said to have healed the jailer’s blind daughter and left her a note signed “from your Valentine”.
+It’s a beautiful story, but one that’s largely unverified and likely embellished over time.

 By the 18th and 19th centuries, Valentine’s Day was firmly embedded in Western culture.
-The Victorian era brought mass-produced Valentine’s cards, sentimental poetry, and elaborate floral arrangements.
-The “language of flowers” (floriography) became widely popular, with each bloom carrying symbolic meaning – roses for love, lavender for devotion, violets for faithfulness.
+The Victorian era brought Valentine’s cards, sentimental poetry, and elaborate floral arrangements.
+The “language of flowers” (floriography) became widely popular, with each bloom carrying symbolic meaning.
 The commercialisation of the holiday, with chocolates, greeting cards, and expensive dinners, really took off in the 20th century, particularly in the United States and the United Kingdom.
 Today, it’s hard to separate Valentine’s Day from its modern commercial trappings, but if we look past that, we can still find traces of its older traditions – rituals of fertility, devotion, and connection in all its forms.

 Throughout history, herbs and plants have played a role in expressing love, strengthening the heart, and deepening human connection.
 Some were used as love charms, others as medicinal support for the emotional and physical heart.